-13 Things People With Roommates Know All Too Well
+13 Frustrating Things Anyone With Roommates Knows All Too Well

 You might be lucky enough to have never lived in a shared house or apartment, but the majority of millennials know the struggle all too well.

 Most of us have spent at least a short period of time living with friends or strangers during college and the years after graduation.
 As different as every group of roommates is, there are certain universal struggles we all know.

 1. There's no such thing as the perfect roommate.

 You can say goodbye to those hopes that everyone is going to be lovely and do their share of the housework.

 No matter how happy-go-lucky you think you are, there will be roommates you just can't get along with.